Carlos2005/POO-2017-2018/README.md

 PURPOSE OF PROJECT: Implementar una tienda de electrodomesticos VERSION or DATE: ver 1.0
 HOW TO START THIS PROJECT:
-AUTHORS: Carlo de la Calleja
+AUTHORS: Carlos de la Calleja
 USER INSTRUCTIONS: